keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 here, but the important one is mauve.
 William Perkin discovered it in England, but he was trained by Hofmann, who was trained by Liebig.
 There is a succession involved.
-If it is karmic it’s only in a very limited sense . . . another Englishman, Herbert Ganister, and the generation of chemists he trained. . . .<span class="page-ref">166</span>
+If it is karmic it’s only in a very limited sense... another Englishman, Herbert Ganister, and the generation of chemists he trained....<span class="page-ref">166</span>
 {: .mauvine}

 > Perfecting its reign, just as the buried coal grows denser, and